istio/istio.io/content/en/docs/ops/ambient/getting-started/index.md

 Before we label the namespace to be part of an ambient mesh, check the ztunnel logs related to `inpod` which indicate that in-pod redirection mode is enabled:

 {{< text bash >}}
-$ kubectl logs ds/ztunnel -n istio-system  | grep inpod
+$ kubectl logs ds/ztunnel -n istio-system  | grep inpod_enabled
-Found 3 pods, using pod/ztunnel-jrxln
 inpod_enabled: true
-inpod_uds: /var/run/ztunnel/ztunnel.sock
-inpod_port_reuse: true
-inpod_mark: 1337
-2024-03-26T00:02:06.161802Z  INFO ztunnel::inpod::workloadmanager: handling new stream
-2024-03-26T00:02:06.162099Z  INFO ztunnel::inpod::statemanager: pod received snapshot sent
 {{< /text >}}

 Now you can enable all pods in a given namespace to be part of an ambient mesh